 The AMA and the SMA schemes allow preserving moments of any order by the method outlined below.
-In most applications, preservation of moments up to the fourth order gives adequate representation of hydroclimatic processes, as illustrated in Dimitriadis and Koutsoyiannis (2018) and Koutsoyiannis et al. (2018).
+In many applications, preservation of moments up to the fourth order gives adequate representation of hydroclimatic processes, as illustrated in Dimitriadis and Koutsoyiannis (2018) and Koutsoyiannis et al. (2018).
+However, if the focus is on extremes, moments of higher order should be preserved.
 It should be stressed that in typical sample sizes, high order moments should be evaluated theoretically through the distributional parameters (see Table 2.3) rather than estimated from the data, as their sample estimates are unreliable (Lombardo et al. 2014).